 About Rosetta Stone

 They created several iterations of their campaign using TrueView insights.
-This was then used to gauge what creative ideas had the greatest impact among millennials.
+They used TrueView to gauge what creative ideas had the most significant impact among their target audience.
 Aside from this, Rosetta Stone knew they needed content that would grab hold of viewers.
 So, they decided to engage in a campaign that would show people how Rosetta Stone could change their lives.